cadbox1/glue-stack/docs/README.md

     mvn spring-boot:run
     ```
     This will start our Spring Boot Java application which will setup the tables in our database using a tool called Flyway.
 1. The second tab will run our ui (frontend) development server.
-You don't need this in production.
+You won't need this in production.
     ```
     cd ui
     yarn